exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 ```

 Sometimes additional inputs called [funding UTXO](#funding-utxo) are
 used.
-Such input is necessary to refill balance of anchoring chain that
+Such inputs are necessary to refill the balance of the anchoring chain that
-is spending to transaction fees.
+is spent on transaction fees.

 ## Anchoring transactions

 ### Multisig address as decentralization method

-Decentralization during anchoring process is built over internal Bitcoin
+Decentralization during the anchoring process is built over the internal Bitcoin
 multisignature addresses architecture.

-When Exonum network should be anchored, every validator builds an
+When the Exonum network should be anchored, every validator builds an
-anchoring transaction using [deterministic
+anchoring transaction using the [deterministic
 algorithm](#creating-anchoring-transaction).
 Its results are guaranteed to match for every honest validator.
-Such an
+This
-anchoring transaction spend one or more UTXOs from the current anchoring
+anchoring transaction spends one or more UTXOs from the current anchoring
 multisig address.
-Every validator can sign it without regard for other
+Every validator can sign this transaction without regard for other
-validators as it is allowed by Bitcoin.
+validators, as it is allowed by Bitcoin.
 All signatures are published
-into Exonum blockchain.
+into the Exonum blockchain.

 Exonum uses `M-of-N` multisig addresses, where `N` is a number of
 anchoring validators (`N <= 15` because of Bitcoin restrictions) and `M`
 is the necessary amount of signatures.
-In Exonum consensus, `M =
+In the Exonum consensus, `M =
 floor(2/3*N) + 1` is used as supermajority.

 !!! note